David Stewart, Duke of Rothesay: Regency

+Events at Dumbarton Castle, pictured here, triggered David's rise to power at the end of 1398.

 By April 1398, Robert III's rule of Scotland was facing severe criticism in many parts of the kingdom.
 The king, who suffered from periodic bouts of illness, was accused of failing to maintain order in northern Scotland.
 At the time of his creation as Duke of Rothesay that same month, David was tasked by the general council with leading an army into the Highlands to confront Donald, Lord of the Isles, who had recently raided in Moray.
-David's uncle Robert, who had been created Duke of Albany on the same day as David's own elevation to ducal status, was appointed as joint leader of the expedition against Donald.
+David's uncle, Robert, who had been created Duke of Albany on the same day as David's own elevation to ducal status, was appointed as joint leader of the expedition against Donald.
 The royal campaign in the north was derailed when Walter Danielston, a brother of the former castellan of Dumbarton Castle, seized control of the castle against Robert III's wishes.
 Although he laid siege to Dumbarton with a large army in late 1398, Robert III was unable to remove Danielston from the castle.
 David joined his father at the siege of Dumbarton, where he was given the earldom of Atholl in September 1398, possibly as a reward for his efforts to pacify northern Scotland.
 Robert III's failure to recapture Dumbarton was the final blow to his prestige and political authority.
 David attended a gathering of noblemen at Falkland Palace, the residence of his uncle Robert, Duke of Albany, in November 1398, where the two men likely decided to remove the king from power.